 For a lot of us, working in offices usually meant grabbing a quick, rushed breakfast and then ordering lunch to go.
-But, now that people are increasingly working from home, it’s the perfect opportunity to get on a schedule and focus on your nutrition.
+But, now that people are increasingly working from home, it’s the perfect opportunity to get on a schedule and focus on your nutrition, which got people looking for healthy eating tips.

 So, if you feel like you need to improve your overall diet or eating habits, we’ve got you covered.
 We asked dietitians and nutritionists to share some practical tips on how you can eat healthily while working from home.
 Here’s what they said: